zchen92/zchen92.github.io/mathGame/README.md

 <img src="wireframe2.png" alt="wireframe2" width="250px" height="300px">
 <img src="wireframe3.jpg" alt="wireframe3" width="250px" height="300px">

-* I initially tried to add images of apples to make the game more "kids friendly".
+* I initially tried to add images of apples to make the game more "child-friendly".
 The idea was to have the user get two images of apples, and find the solution from an array of three images.
 However, this game had many flaws:
 1. Based on the set time the user was given to complete each game, it would be difficult to count all the apples in each image quickly.

 <img src="apples.png" alt="apples" width="300px" height="350px">